ack-lab-demos/ack-lab-demo-swap/README.md

 ## 🌟 About Agent Commerce Kit (ACK)

-**Agent Commerce Kit (ACK)** is a set of open-source patterns built by [Catena Labs](https://www.catenalabs.com) to enable AI agents to participate securely in commerce.
+[**Agent Commerce Kit (ACK)**](https://agentcommercekit.com) is a set of open-source patterns to enable AI agents to participate securely in commerce.
 As we advance toward an AI-native financial future, ACK addresses the fundamental challenge that today's financial infrastructure was not designed for intelligent machines.

 ### The Vision